wilsonify/wilsonify.github.io/content/_index.md

 ---
-title: "Thomas Wilson: Data Scientist"
+title: "Thomas Wilson"
 featured_image: "/images/bristlecone.jpg"
-description: "just my thoughts"
+description: "
+I'm a Data Scientist living in Lewisburg, PA.
+This site was created to showcase my interests and projects.
+"
 ---

-This site was created to showcase my interests and projects.

-My name is Thomas Wilson.
-I'm a Data Scientist living in Lewisburg, PA.

 ## Education